jakub-m/no-docker/post.markdown

 [unshare][ref_unshare] system call and a command allows to set separate namespace for a process.
 Run [20-unshare.sh](./20-unshare.sh) to fork a shell from busybox with a separate PID namespace, with separate file system root.

 Have a look around.
 You will see that the root directory of the forked process is restricted ("jailed") to the directory we specified when forking the shell.
-Now run the "tool" and see how the same process looks from the "inside" and "outside" of the forked shell:
+Now run the `tool` and see how the same process looks from the "inside" and "outside" of the forked shell.
+First copy the tool to XXX, then run the tool from the forked shell:

 ```
 # Run from the forked shell.
 It does nothing but sleep.

-./tool -hang hello
+./tool -hang hello &
 ```

 Restricting directory tree of a process to a subdirectory is done with [chroot][ref_chroot].
 You can check the actual root directory by checking /proc/\*/root of processes: